maded2/plotng/README.md

         "BucketSize": 0
     }

+Please note for Windows, please use capital drive letter and '/'  eg.  "D:/temp"

 ### Settings

 - Fingerprint : fingerprint passed to the chia command line tool (you can either use the fingerprint if the private has been installed on the plotter or use the following farmer/pool public key instead)